UMR-CNRM/vortex/sphinx/library/bronx/stdtypes/tracking.rst

 =========================================================================

 .. automodule:: bronx.stdtypes.tracking
-   :synopsis: Tool to handle changes in some context
+   :synopsis: Tools to handle changes in some context

 .. moduleauthor:: The Vortex Team & many contributors
 .. sectionauthor:: The Vortex Team & many contributors